ellafranks/Mental-Health-Forum-Analysis/README.md

 - Huge variety of people are ranking the comments
 - Comments have already been moderated.
 (When analysing removed comments, their replies were mostly removed and deleted as well).
 - Lacks generalizability to other forums

-* When looking through the comments containing the coefficients associated with low scores, I often found patterns of downvoting where people offered ‘preachy’ advice and blanket solutions.

-* When looking through coefficients associated with higher scores, softer, more personal language was perceived as empathetic and less rigid.

 ## Future directions: